ryedin/site/cases/interstate.md

 Interstate Analytics moved their entire business onto Convox.
 Now they enjoy a simple and reliable platform that scales efficiently for their large Rails web servers and their hundreds of smaller analytics workers alike.

-Convox supported building, deploying and scaling Interstate's 12-Factor Rails apps out of the box.
+Convox supported building, deploying and scaling Interstate's Rails apps out of the box.
 Convox's Docker support made it possible to further customize the Rails environment, adding important optimizations needed for running at scale.

+Likewise Convox supports their Python data science stack.
+The specialized library and memory requirements for machine learning and deep learning systems was as easy as writing another Dockerfile and deploying to a new app.

-Convox also made it easy to provision a massive set of dedicated resources to deploy their apps to.
+Convox made it easy to provision a massive set of dedicated resources to deploy these apps to.
 All of a sudden big cost challenges were replaced with the best security, performance and cost savings available in the public cloud.

-Convox was set up in Interstate's own AWS account, which made it easy and secure to integrate with their with existing ElasticSearch cluster.
+Convox was set up in Interstate's own AWS account, which made it easy and secure to integrate with their with existing ElasticSearch cluster and their [Citus Data](https://www.citusdata.com/) PostgreSQL cluster.

-Interstate now enjoys a single place for all their application logs and metrics, which is critical for operating services at their scale.
+Interstate now enjoys a single place for all their application data, logs and metrics, which is critical for operating services at their scale.

 > Convox has been instrumental in helping us enjoy the flexibility of AWS.
 Their support, product, and team are second to none.
 > - Jamie Quint